LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/CustomStaticOrFunction.md

 indicator: messaging
 ---

-Maven allows you to create custom static data, or use LivePerson Functions to connect to external data sources.
+Conversation Orchestrator allows you to create custom static data, or use LivePerson Functions to connect to external data sources.

 <img class="fancyimage" width="750" src="img/maven/contextWarehouse-custom.png">